Muehlenbeckia complexa: Ecology

 In its native environment it plays a key role sealing human and natural disturbances on the forest edge.
 It also suppresses the growth of introduced weeds, such as blackberry, and promotes increased insect diversity.

 Ecological value for wildlife

 A wide variety of insect species are associated with M. complexa.
-It is an important host plant for several endemic species of copper butterflies including the coastal copper (Lycaena salustius).
+It is an important host plant for several endemic species of copper butterflies including the coastal copper (Lycaena salustius) and Maui's Copper (Lycaena edna).
 M. complexa also hosts Aphis cotteri, an aphid native to New Zealand, the pohuehue gall moth (Morova subfasciata) and an endemic mite known as the pohuehue pocket gall mite (Eriophyes lambi).
-It is also a food source for birds such as tui, bellbird and kererū, which also feed on the buds and leaves.
+It is also a food source for birds such as tūī, bellbird and kererū, which also feed on the buds and leaves.

 Predators, parasites, and diseases

 Possums will readily eat Muehlenbeckia species.

 Other information

 Since 1995 or earlier, it has been a problematic invasive species in the Golden Gate National Recreation Area including Lands End, San Francisco and the Presidio of San Francisco and eradication requires 3–5 years monitoring and maintenance.
 Uncontrolled maidenhair vines can overrun gardens, climb trees and choke other plants.